pandoc-scholar/pandoc-scholar/README.md

 Prerequisites
 -------------

-This package builds on [pandoc](http://pandoc.org/), the universal document converter.
-See the pandoc website for
-[installation instructions](http://pandoc.org/installing.html) and
-suggestions for LaTeX packages, which we use for PDF generation.
+This package builds on [pandoc](http://pandoc.org/), the universal document converter, version 2.1 or later.
+See the pandoc website for [installation instructions](http://pandoc.org/installing.html) and suggestions for LaTeX packages, which we use for PDF generation.